uwplse/analytics-data/changes/benchmarks.md

 1. A few days later, in [5.33.0-3.1-3](https://github.com/uwplse/analytics-data/compare/a338aa6c435dedb41665ab30fe17eb73020ad07f..ed89b37b72a4f7d8f463e64a21f1893344d39fdb), the user extends `identity` with new cases for the new constructors in `Term`.
-This takes less than a minute but the user does omit the `In` case the first time around.
+The user omits the `In` case the first time around.

 ### 5.35 (start time: 2019-09-01 09:19:56.08, relevant changes: 3)